apache/incubator-datalab/USER_GUIDE.md

     <img src="doc/exceeded quota.png" alt="Exceeded quota" width="400">
 </p>

-In such case user cannot create new instance and already "Running" instance changes its status to "Stopping", except for Data Engine Service (its status becomes "Terminating").
+In such case user cannot create new instance and already "Running" instance changes its status to "Stopping", except for Data Engine Service (its status changes "Terminating") and soon becomes "Stopped" or "Terminated" appropriately.

 --------------------------------